mudasobwa/mudasobwa.github.io/_posts/2018-09-10-pizza-with-ananas-topping.md

 ## Monads Are A Godsend

-There are not.
+They are not.
 Sometimes they work.
 Sometimes they just bring a boilerplate of the inconceivable size for nothing.
 If the control flow is best described as a chain, each step might succeed or fail and we are to stop in the case of fail and immediately return the result—monads are great.
 But hey, how many processes in our lives are as straightforward?
 Even bringing `tee` monad makes the code piece an unreadable crap.

 ## The Summing Up

 There is no pill.
 The salad is almost always more tasty than a cucumber, a tomato, or an olive oil.
 Pizzas are usually made from many ingredients.
 Try to order a pizza with salami.
 Literally: a piece of dough covered with cropped salami; roommates would consider you a nerd.

 Don’t hesitate to pick the most applicable patterns from different paradigms and mix them to achieve the best result for this particular task.
 There is nor a prophet neither a fortuneteller who knows what’s best for _you_ and _your current problem_.
 And always ask for a weird topping, like pineapple or something.
-Here is the key to bost most satisfactory and most profitable development process:
+Here is the key to both most satisfactory and most profitable development process:

 ## The Gold Ratio